nestybox/sysbox-ee/docs/user-guide/kind.md

 images.
 The script is then removed (we don't need it in the final resulting image).

-Note that the script must be placed in the same directory as the Dockefile:
+Note that the script must be placed in the same directory as the Dockerfile:

 ```console
 $ ls -l